 Comparison and development of a meta-critical analysis

 Langer approaches music as an art form of human expression using specific devices to support those feelings.
 Like Leonard Bernstein, she recognizes music’s direct connection with emotional expression (Bernstein 1966, 12).
 She provides an extensive vocabulary for discussing how devices are assembled to create specific images supporting the work’s meaning or vital import.
 One philosophical challenge with her approach is the contention that music possesses inherent qualities existing despite the listener’s background; if the listener does not understand, he lacks the astuteness to comprehend.
-Gombrich emphasizes responsibility for the beholder’s role in the artistic experience, implying that different listeners may experience the music in unique ways because an inherent meaning does not necessarily exist.
+Gombrich emphasizes responsibility for the beholder’s role in the artistic experience, implying that different listeners may experience the music uniquely because an inherent meaning does not necessarily exist.

 Application of a new theory comprised of both approaches, accompanied by knowledge of the art form, provides the artistic observer with robust vocabulary and meta-critical tools for interpretation.
 A complete and successful understanding of art evolves if one ascribes to this merge of aesthetic theory approaches.
 At the same time, careful study of both the artwork and the human participant can ascribe full meaning.
-Technical aspects of the work create specific effects and affect, while the participation of the listener through the expectation of probable consequences experiences the music (Meyer 1956, 29).
+Technical aspects of the work create specific effects and affect, while the listener’s participation through the expectation of probable consequences experiences the music (Meyer 1956, 29).
 The artwork exists and expresses its meaning in conjunction with the participation of the listener or beholder.

 Overall, Langer provides more specific tools than Gombrich for interpreting musical artworks.
 Langer’s singularly powerful ideas describe the illusion of each art form and how they appear in different media.
 Similarly, Gombrich provides his concept of synesthesia in explaining what Langer defines as illusion.
 That music’s primary illusion is time in the mode of audible forms aptly describes the structure and has significant ramifications.
 Illusion is a palpable theory providing the aesthetician with practical tools for interpretation.
-Claude Debussy noted this phenomenon of illusion when he states that art must remain an illusion “lest it becomes utilitarian and as dreary as a workshop.”
+Claude Debussy noted this phenomenon of illusion when he stated that art must remain an illusion “lest it becomes utilitarian and as dreary as a workshop.”
 He asks, “Do not the masses as well as the select few seek therein [in art] oblivion, which is in itself a form of deception?
 Though the smile of Mona Lisa probably never existed, still, its charm is eternal (Vallas 1967, 12).”
 Langer presents the virtual reality of art as a critical component of her beliefs, endowing the artwork an existence in its world.
 Gombrich defines illusion as a discursive device in art forms, not recognizing the virtual existence of a work.
 For him, art cannot function without the beholder or human participant.